BRAHMS-SystemML/brahms/README.md

 is set - that might be `/usr/local/var/SystemML/Namespace`.
 That becomes the default BRAHMS Namespace.
 It's in a `var` directory as you may decide to install your own components in there.

+You can also run BRAHMS without the progress window with the --nogui option.
+This can be useful if you need to run hundreds of concurrent BRAHMS instances on an HPC system and you forgot to log in with a non-X windows connection.

 ## What may change in future?